What Stick Should I Use for Roller Hockey? – A Guide

 It’s crucial to choose the right stick flex for your age and strength level.
 Using a stick with the wrong flex can negatively impact your performance on the rink.

-See also Types of Bearings Used in Inline Hockey Skates: A Guide
+See also Can All Parts of Inline Hockey Skates Be Replaced?
+A Guide

 How to Determine Your Ideal Stick Flex